ringhiera/el-logger/README.md

 ## Considerations on Performance

-The logging process per-se is quite efficient, it is mostly in-memory and with few exception persistence is generally offloaded to the operative system (traditional file-based logs) or simply disregarded under the assumption "something" will capture the stdout (https://12factor.net/logs).
+The logging process per-se is quite efficient, the asymptotic complexity of the logger is O(n*m), whereby n is the number of log messages and m is the number of log handlers.
+Furthermore, processing is mostly in-memory and with few exception persistence is generally offloaded to the operative system (traditional file-based logs) or simply disregarded under the assumption capturing the stdout is delegated (https://12factor.net/logs).
 Therefore, performance should not be of concern, unless there are very specific reasons requiring to consider performance.
 If we abstract from the log problem, and we focus more on the processing of streams of data, we might have to deal with large volumes of data to be processed.
 The solution to performance issues in those cases has multiple aspects.
 Often it requires to be addressed at architectural level as a reasonable estimation of the data volume can drive the architectural pattern one might want to implement and define a range for the amount of infrastructure needed to stand the load.
 Once the volumes are reasonably defined one might want to consider streaming single pieces of data, streaming (micro-)batches of data and process them together, or store the data and stream events triggering distributed executors, which in turn fetch and process the data.
 The most common Architectural Patterns use synchronous or asynchronous message brokers and often implement Reactor or Proactor patterns to distribute the load on a constellation of distributed workers.

 In the case os small scale in-memory log streaming, the first thing we can do to improve performance is moving from a single-event processing to a batching strategy.
 I.e. more events are collected and processed together.
 The